POSITION BEHAVIORS AND STRUCTURE OF THE EARTH

 – There is a lapse rate of temperate where by temperature decrease with increase in altitude(environmental lapse rate).

-– This layer has got the largest content of
+– This layer has got the largest content of vapour and solid particles.

 – The air is mixed up.